-CanAlaska maintains 14 other projects in the Athabasca basin; one project in New Zealand; one project in Alaska and two projects in British Columbia.
+CanAlaska maintains twelve other projects in the Athabasca basin; one project in Alaska and four projects in British Columbia.
 These other projects have value to the Company but are not being actively explored, other than reviews and reporting.
 A number of these projects are being marketed for sale or joint venture, and the company hopes to realize increased value in the future.